paf31/purescript-foreign-generic/generated-docs/Data/Foreign/Generic.md

 - Represent sum types as records with `tag` and `contents` fields
 - Unwrap single arguments
 - Don't unwrap single constructors
+- Use the constructor names as-is
+- Use the field names as-is

 #### `genericDecode`